 Medical assisting is a profession with many rewards, as practitioners can perform both administrative and clinical services, filling several roles in a variety of healthcare environments.
 The Bureau of Labor Statistics clearly outlines that it is a growth field, with an anticipated 18% growth from 2020 to 2030.

-healthcare and ensuring patient safety.
+Medical assistants work directly with providers and patients, with the goal of providing healthcare and ensuring patient safety.
 It is a position with a great deal of responsibility.

-As with any healthcare position, there are certain occupational risks that come into
+As with any healthcare position, there are certain occupational risks that come into play with being a medical assistant, and those hazards include the following:

-At the same time, there are protections set up with the Occupational Safety and Health
+At the same time, there are protections set up with the Occupational Safety and Health Act (OSHA), and those protections are particularly important within a healthcare environment.
+OSHA has a series of standards that protect the safety of healthcare workers and patients.

-that they face on the job and the protocols that can be put into place to ensure a
+Accredited medical assisting programs are required to teach students about the hazards that they face on the job and the protocols that can be put into place to ensure a workplace culture that prioritizes safety.

 BLS Certification